-mask

 4. “Removing” the malicious process is done by changing the prior linux_dirent64->d_reclen field to the size of itself combined with the size of the malicious process d_reclen field.
 This is done by using bpf_probe_write_user As a result, when reading the dirent buffer, the malicious process linux_dirent64 structure will be skipped.

-To sum up, eBPF technology entered our lives by storm in a variety of areas, some of which are mentioned in this blog.
+To sum up, eBPF technology entered our lives by storm in a variety of areas, some of which are mentioned in this article.
 Cymulate research team sees the positive side of this technology, but also for its potential for use by malicious actors.
 The best way to ensure that your environment is safe from this type of attack is to emulate them – and Cymulate does just that 😉.

 Related Resources